26miler/26miler.github.io/index.md

 ## Welcome to 26Miler

-- 👋 With my friend Alexa, I can get your strava activities just by using voice, e.g. 'Alexa ask 26miler to check my last activity'
+- 👋 I can get your strava activities just by using voice, e.g. 'Alexa ask 26miler to check my last activity'
 - 🌱 I’m currently learning more skills to read different stats using strava api

 ### Voice command list